deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 nim-llm         nim-llm-hpa         StatefulSet/nim-llm                          0/30      1         4         1          94s
 ```

-9. Send some requests to LLM NIM and see the LLM pod getting scaled as shown below:
+9. Send some requests to LLM NIM and see the LLM NIM pod getting scaled as shown below:

 ```
 NAME        READY   STATUS    RESTARTS   AGE